ERATOMMSD/polysat_aplas2017/README.md

 ====
 An implementation of interpolant generation by [1].
 We understand that the following workflow is too troublesome, so we are preparing a refactored version that does not depend on MATLAB now.

 [1] Takamasa Okudono, Yuki Nishida, Kensuke Kojima, Kohei Suenaga, Kengo Kido and Ichiro Hasuo.
+Sharper and Simpler Nonlinear Interpolants for Program Verification.
 In the Proc. of APLAS, pp.491-533, 2017.

 ## Requirements
 ### To compile and run this program